 Each one of these elections could have significant existential implications for the EU, in addition to the national impact, as the bloc is buffeted by numerous threats ranging from Brexit to a new US administration.

 Held in March, the Dutch elections were hailed with a sigh of relief among European institutional stakeholders, revealing as they did a populace ill-inclined to embrace the headline-catching populists of Geert Wilders' right-wing movement.

 A relative newcomer to the EU, Bulgaria's March elections revealed a snapshot of current political debate in the continent's east.
 The Balkan nation held a snap poll this spring which produced a win for the previous Prime Minister Boiko Borisov and his pro-EU GERB party.

 Creating perhaps the most nervousness this year was the French Presidential election, with foreign coverage dominated by the figure of Front National candidate Marine Le Pen.
 May brought the news that Emmanuel Macron had triumphed over the far-right challenger, but political hurdles remained for the newly-victorious En Marche! figurehead.

-Still a member state despite the triggering of Article 50 in late March, the UK goes to the polls in a snap General Election in June, with the nation deeply divided over Brexit.
-While EU leaders have lamented the distraction away from the serious international negotiations to come, the contest will doubtless impact the tone the nation strikes in its biggest diplomatic test.
+Still a member state despite the triggering of Article 50 in late March, the UK went to the polls in a snap General Election in June, with the nation deeply divided over Brexit.
+While EU leaders lamented the distraction away from the serious international negotiations to come, the contest produced a shock result with major reverberations in the tone the nation will strike in its biggest diplomatic test.

 European politics, definitively covered